Key Takeaways

 For B2B companies at any stage, combining founder-led content with a systematic LinkedIn lead generation strategy creates the highest-ROI distribution channel available.

-The misconception is that executives don’t have time to create this content.
-That’s what ghostwriting is for.
+The misconception is that executives do not have time to create this content.
+That is what ghostwriting is for.
 The expertise, perspective, and authority are the executive’s.
-The strategy, writing, and optimization don’t have to be.
+The strategy, writing, and optimisation do not have to be.

 The Distribution Problem Killing Your Content ROI

 Most companies spend 80% of their content budget on creation and 20% on distribution.
-The return-maximizing ratio is closer to the inverse.
+The return-maximising ratio is closer to the inverse.

 The result: excellent content that almost nobody sees.

-Digital PR is the most underutilized distribution multiplier for funded B2B startups.
-A single placement in an industry publication read by your ideal buyers does three things simultaneously: builds domain authority that compounds future content rankings, exposes your expertise to an audience you haven’t earned yet, and creates credibility signals (third-party validation) that no amount of owned content can replicate.
+Digital PR is the most underutilised distribution multiplier for funded B2B startups.
+A single placement in an industry publication read by your ideal buyers does three things simultaneously: builds domain authority that compounds future content rankings, exposes your expertise to an audience you have not yet earned, and creates credibility signals that no amount of owned content can replicate.

-When I build content distribution strategies for B2B tech companies, the framework is distributed across:
+When building content distribution strategies for B2B tech companies, the framework runs across five layers:

 - Email: newsletter to existing subscribers (warm, high-intent audience)